safbc/Chaincore/README.md

 * **Generator

-...There is always one **Generator** node in the network and is the first to be configured.
+   There is always one **Generator** node in the network and is the first to be configured.
-...The **Generator** node is responsible for the establishment of the network identity and the creation of new blocks.
+   The **Generator** node is responsible for the establishment of the network identity and the creation of new blocks.

 * **Participant** (or Signer)

-...All other nodes in a network are **Participant** type nodes and perform the function of block validation and local network interface.
+   All other nodes in a network are **Participant** type nodes and perform the function of block validation and local network interface.
-...**Participant** nodes require authentication access keys in order to join a Chain network.
+   **Participant** nodes require authentication access keys in order to join a Chain network.